Opinion | Trump sang America's praises on the Mall as we abused human rights at the border

 The charade that was thrown this Fourth of July on the National Mall reflects the values and morals of a White House that has never cared about democratic governance; Donald Trump’s celebration was, as everyone predicted, a taxpayer-funded pep rally fit for a dictator.
-Overall, the content of his remarks carried little more substance than those of a mid-tier wedding DJ, but his insistence on a military parade and all the war pageantry continues to show the president's devotion not to America but to the authoritarian dictators he openly, publicly professes love and admiration for.
+Overall, the content of his remarks carried little more substance than those of a midtier wedding DJ, but his insistence on a military parade and all the war pageantry continue to show the president's devotion not to America but to the authoritarian dictators for whom he openly, publicly professes love and admiration.

 His administration represents not just the ascent of American kleptocracy disguised as political leadership but also dissonance in action.
 Trump, in those Salute to America remarks, praised the very same Gold Star families he has publicly attacked and denigrated over the course of his administration.